smilz0/Left4Bots/README.md

 ### What changed?
 Almost everything.
 The bots are more active while executing the orders, they can attack and shove infected and scavenge items.
 The **lead** order has been completely reworked and it will work on most maps, including finales.
 Now you can order each bot to follow another survivor or to go and hold a certain position.
+Bots have weapon preferences you can change.
 And more.

 For more details, please check the videos i made about L4B2 on my [Youtube Channel](https://www.youtube.com/channel/UCS5k0e5UJr_GklgCd1j89Yg).